LintlyCI/Lintly-Docs/docs/index.md

 ### How do I add new users to Lintly?

-Lintly uses GitHub APIs to authorize users, so there is no need to explicitly add a user in Lintly.
+Lintly uses GitHub/GitLab APIs to authorize users, so there is no need to explicitly add a user in Lintly.
-If the user has read access to the repo in GitHub then they will have access in Lintly.
+If the user has read access to the repo in GitHub/GitLab then they will have access in Lintly.

 ### How is the code quality score calculated?